Healthy-AI/ppdev/README.md

 The `ReassessDTR` repository is used for training the offline reinforcement learning policies included in our experiments.

 We use `pixi` as our package manager.
-Before installing dependencies, make sure `pixi` is installed by following the instructions here: [these instructions](https://pixi.sh/latest/#installation).
+Before installing dependencies, make sure `pixi` is installed by following the instructions [here](https://pixi.sh/latest/#installation).

 Once `pixi` is installed, run the following command in **each** of the cloned repositories:
 ```bash